namel3ss-Ai/namel3ss/docs/examples/demo_ai_assistant_over_records.md

 25. Click Path to see the because trail
 26. Click Impact to see impact lines and impact path
 27. Look for memory_change_preview before memory_deleted or memory_promoted
+28. Open Handoff and create a packet from agent-a to agent-b
+29. Confirm memory_handoff_created appears in Traces
+30. Apply the handoff and confirm memory_handoff_applied appears
+31. Confirm memory_agent_briefing shows the briefing lines
+32. Run Budget demo and confirm memory_budget appears
+33. Confirm memory_compaction appears with action and reason
+34. Run Cache demo and confirm memory_cache_miss then memory_cache_hit
+35. Open the Memory budget section and read the budget lines